-- (a) A lot located in a residential district which does not contain sufficient area to conform to the dimensional requirements of this Chapter, but which is at least fifty (50) feet wide and seven thousand two hundred (7,200) square feet in area, may be used as a single building site provided that the use is permitted in the zoning district, provided that the lot is a lot of record in the County Register of Deeds' office prior to the effective date of this Chapter. - (b) A lot located in the business, manufacturing, or institutional districts which does not contain sufficient area to conform to the dimensional requirements of this Chapter may be used as a building site provided that the lot is a lot of record in the County Register of Deeds' office prior to the effective date of this Chapter. - (c) Substandard lots granted permits under this Chapter shall be required to meet the setback and other yard requirements of this Chapter.
-A building permit for the improvement of a lot with lesser dimensions and requisites than those stated above shall be issued only after a variance by the Zoning Board of Appeals.
+- (a) A lot located in a residential district which does not contain sufficient area to conform to the dimensional requirements of this Chapter but which is at least fifty (50) feet wide and seven thousand two hundred (7,200) square feet in area, may be used as a single building site, provided that the use is permitted in the zoning district, provided that the lot is a lot of record in the County Register of Deeds' office prior to the effective date of this Chapter. - A lot located in the business, manufacturing, or institutional districts which does not contain sufficient area to conform to the dimensional requirements of this Chapter may be used as a building site provided that the lot is a lot of record in the County Register of Deeds' office prior to the effective date of this Chapter and the plans are approved by the Plan Commission. - (c) Substandard lots granted permits under this Chapter shall be required to meet the setback and other yard requirements of this Chapter.
+A building permit for the improvement of a lot with lesser dimensions and requisites than those stated above, shall be issued only after a variance by the Zoning Board of Appeals and the plans are approved by the Plan Commission. - (d) Residential development approved with a PUD overlay zoning shall continue to be regulated by the specific lot size, street yard, side yard, rear yard, and lot width regulations originally approved in accordance with the PUD plan.